graezykev/dev-container/part-2.md

 ## Introduction

-In our [last guide](./part-1.md), I introduced a "Quick Start" on how to use a `.devcontainer` and a `devcontainer.json` as well as a `Dockerfile` to configure and build a basic Dev Container.
+In our [last guide](./part-1.md), we introduced the basics of using `.devcontainer`, `devcontainer.json`, and a `Dockerfile` to configure and build a Dev Container.

-I'm going to optimise the process by adding reusable images and extra software in this guide.
+In this guide, we'll optimise the process by adding reusable images and extra software.

 ## Problem

-Defining a `Dockerfile` in our `.devcontainer` folder and using it to build a Dev Container can sometimes be very long, especially when you have multiple software to pre-install in the container.
+Using a `Dockerfile` in our `.devcontainer` folder to build a Dev Container can be time-consuming, especially when pre-installing multiple software.

-Even though the newcomer only needs to build for the first time, they can still face issues because they are still installing the software while building via a `Dockerfile`.
+Newcomers might face issues due to the time taken to install software while building via a `Dockerfile`.
+They might also end up with different versions of the software, leading to inconsistencies.

-What's worse, a newcomer is very likely to install a different version of the software which is beyond your expectation.

-For example, if we have this line in `Dockerfile`:
+For example, the command:

 ```dockerfile
 RUN apt-get install -y nodejs
 ```

-They may end up installing different versions of `Node.js` depending on when they are building the container because this command is intended to install the newest LTS version of `Node.s` which is changing all the time.
+might install different versions of `Node.js` over time, leading to unexpected issues.

-To address these kinds of issues, I would prefer to provide a relatively fixed "clone" of an environment with a fixed version of software installed, like installing Go lang v1.22.4 in this environment and prevent newcomers from upgrading it unconsciously.

-Or, in terms of my last `Node.js` example, I would pre-install multiple versions of the `Node.js` engine in this clone-able environment, and my new teammates only need to switch whichever version between them.
+To address this, we can provide a fixed environment with specific software versions, like `Go lang v1.22.4`, and prevent unintended upgrades.
+We can pre-install multiple versions of `Node.js` in this environment, allowing new team members to switch between versions easily.

-The term for this clone-able environment is "Docker image", or "image".
+This fixed environment is known as a "Docker image" or simply "image."

-The newcomer just needs to "clone" (download) an image, and run it like starting an operating system (but much faster), the bottleneck of which will be on the downloading speed of the image.
+Newcomers just need to "clone" (download) this image and run it, similar to starting an operating system, but much faster.

 ## Use an Image

-What we need to do for the newcomers is build a Docker image from a basic `Dockerfile`, and push the image to a "cloud warehouse" - [Docker Hub](https://hub.docker.com/).
+To streamline the process for newcomers, we build a Docker image from a basic `Dockerfile` and push it to a "cloud warehouse" - [Docker Hub](https://hub.docker.com/).

-We can regard Docker Hub as a free file server to serve our built, ready-to-use Docker image, and anyone can download the image from it to re-use.
+Docker Hub serves as a free file server for our built, ready-to-use Docker images, which anyone can download and reuse.

 ### 1. Build & Push Image

-As we have a `Dockerfile` in our [last guide](./part-1.md), building and pushing a Docker image is quite simple, and you also need to sign up for a free account on Docker Hub.
+Building and pushing a Docker image is straightforward if you have a `Dockerfile` from our [last guide](./part-1.md).

+You will also need to sign up for a free account on Docker Hub.

-I don't want to go into too much detail here, but if you're not familiar with Docker, check out this [guide to register, build and push](https://github.com/graezykev/docker-build-push-101).
+For detailed steps, check out this [guide to register, build, and push](https://github.com/graezykev/docker-build-push-101).

+In the end of this step you should get a URL of the image from Docker Hub like `docker.io/your-user-name/your-image-name`.

 ### 2. Configure Image

-Specify this image in `devcontainer.json` and remove the `Dockerfile` from it:
+Specify this image in `devcontainer.json` and remove the `Dockerfile` reference:

 ```diff
 - "build": {